driesheylen123/topological_analyses/data/Task 3/README.md

 This folder stores all data used in the use case.
+All data is synthetically generated for demonstration purposes and does not represent real individuals

 - 'Usecase_correlation.json'
 is the data that can be imported in the MOBS toolset to explore the usecase data based on correlation analyses.
 Used to create Figure 1 and 3 in the short paper